PinkyDinkyIsHere/PGR-News/README.md

-If you wanna support me and people who helps me with these stuff:
+If you wanna support us:

 Pinky = https://ko-fi.com/pinkyishere